CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Greater Item
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _**Unique.**_ When a gold Ring is tested in a company bearing the Scroll of Isildur, the random value obtained is modified by +1.
+> > _**Unique.**_ When a Gold Ring is tested in a company bearing the _Scroll of Isildur_, the random value obtained is modified by +1.
 May be stored at Barad-dur for 5 marshalling points.
 > >
 > > {: .fs-3 }
 > > _“‘...there lies...unread, I guess, by any save Saruman and myself, since the kings failed, a scroll that Isildur made himself."_ ***---&#65279;LotRII***